bevesce/TodoFlow/README.md

 Joins several of other scripts.
 Launchd runs it for me at the and of the day.

+### reminders_to_topy ###

+Imports items from *Inbox* list in Reminders.app to Inbox file, some path must be adjusted in AppleScript *reminders_to_topy.applescript*.

+It allows to put items into Inbox with Siri on iOS (just put reminder in *Inbox* list and import it when on Mac or set this script in launchd).

 ## NerdTool / GeekTools ##

 Scripts I use to put todo lists on Desktop with Nerdtools.